 The Australian was “terrified” the night before day one of shooting, and couldn’t sleep.
 He got the job thanks to his short film Titsiana Booberini, which was about a mustached check-out girl who discovers hair remover.

-The actor playing Warner had a thing for Witherspoon—whom he ruthlessly dumps in the movie—since he was 15 years old, and was such a “bumbling idiot” that producers had to make sure he was feeling okay on set.
-When he told the married Witherspoon his feelings for her, she professionally told him he was sweet for saying so and that they should get back to work.
+The actor playing Warner had had a thing for Witherspoon—whom he ruthlessly dumps in the movie—since he was 15 years old, and was such a “bumbling idiot” that producers had to make sure he was feeling ok on set.
+When he told Witherspoon—who at the time was married to Ryan Phillippe—about his longtime feelings for her, she very professionally told him he was sweet for saying so and that they should get back to work.

 A mother explained to the Los Angeles Times that she spotted her son in a bathing suit covered with shortening and oil in the movie.
 Her son was involved in the game “Grease Frosh,” where two teams have a race to determine who can carry a freshman from one end of a field to another faster, while covered in grease.
 On that specific filmed contest, the team that wore absorbent pirate and clown costumes won.